13 Common Pool Care Mistakes and How to Avoid Them

 Another common mistake in pool care is neglecting regular pool cleaning.

-Using a pool skimmer or vacuum, it’s essential to consistently remove debris, such as leaves and dirt, from your pool’s surface and bottom.
+Using a pool skimmer or vacuum, consistently remove debris from your pool’s surface and bottom, such as leaves and dirt.
 This helps prevent buildup and potential algae growth.

 In addition to skimming and vacuuming, remember to clean out your pool’s strainer baskets regularly to ensure optimal water circulation.